Some best practices on WIOA Youth:

-Below is a sample of Request for Proposals (RFP) which needs to be processed by each WSA to obtain contracts with partners to provide WIA Youth direct and indirect services.
+Below is a sample of Request for Proposals (RFP) which needs to be processed by each WDA to obtain contracts with partners to provide WIOA Youth direct and indirect services:

 These Youth Program Packets are best practices developed and used by Workforce Development, Inc. WDI has agreed to allow other youth service providers to adapt these materials for use in their own programs.